 More than anything, make this tea with intention – enjoy the time you take preparing your tea by showing gratitude and love for the plants that are providing your natural medicine, and gratitude for yourself for taking the time to make it.

 1 tbsp Raw Honey (use local honey, if possible – eating local honey will, over time, strengthen your immune system and help alleviate

 Optional: Echinacea (break apart 2 powdered capsules and add to teapot)

 Squeeze the lemon into your teapot and place the remaining rind in with the juice.
 Add the ginger, turmeric, rosemary, and cayenne to the teapot.
-You can leave the cayenne whole, but if you like really spicy foods, cut the cayenne in half, lengthwise.
-Pour over with boiling water and let steep for 45 mins, keeping covered so beneficial oils do not evaporate.
+Pour over with boiling water and let steep for 20 mins, keeping covered so beneficial oils do not evaporate.

-I’ve been drinking this tea in the winter for years and I seldom get sick.
 Drink 2 cups daily for several weeks to support gut health and strengthen your immune system!
-Feel free to get creative with your tea recipes, too.
+It’s fun to to get creative with your tea recipes, too.
 Other additions you could use are: Elderberry Syrup, Fresh Cranberries, Fresh Mint Leaves, Fresh Thyme, Dried Chamomile Blossoms, Fennel Seeds… the possibilities are endless!